christianhg/brummefar.dk/src/pages/immutable-javascript.md

 ### What is immutability, how can it be achieved in JavaScript and why should you care?

-One of the most common array operation is **push** - the operation that appends a new entry to an array.
+One of the most common array operations is **push** - the operation that appends a new entry to an array.
 In the following example we declare an array of natural numbers and add `4` to it using [`Array.prototype.push`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push):

 ```js
 const natural = [0, 1, 2, 3]